couchbaselabs/couchbase-sync-gateway-exporter/docs/kubernetes/README.md

 open http://localhost:8091
 ```

+## Setup RBAC user on Couchbase Server
+Next, you will have to create an appropriate RBAC user for the Sync Gateway to connect to the Couchbase server cluster.
+The default sync gateway config file used in the repo expects the Sync Gateway RBAC user with credentials of "admin" and "password".
+Follow instructions [here](https://docs.couchbase.com/sync-gateway/2.5/getting-started.html#creating-an-rbac-user) to configure the RBAC user with specified credentials.

 ## Install Prometheus Operator
 If you already have Prometheus Operator deployed in your environment, you can skip this step.
 Details on Prometheus Operator are available in these [official docs](https://github.com/helm/charts/tree/master/stable/prometheus-operator)